 Below you’ll find a timeline, documenting DART from inception to present.
 As you will see, DART continues to expand to new locations and seeks bright, talented, driven people to contribute to DART’s mission and history, like so many have in the past.

-1977 – Rev. Herb White, staff to the United Church Board for Homeland Ministries, United Church of Christ and several local leaders hires John Calkins, DART’s current Executive Director and founding member, to organize a senior citizens organization in Miami known as Concerned Seniors of Dade.
+1977 – Rev. Herb White, staff to the United Church Board for Homeland Ministries, United Church of Christ and several local leaders hires John Calkins, DART’s founding Executive Director, to organize a senior citizens organization in Miami known as Concerned Seniors of Dade.
 It quickly establishes itself as an organization capable of routinely producing hundreds of people to press city officials around fairness issues concerning seniors

 1980 – A three-day riot erupts in the city of Miami after an all-white jury acquits several white Miami police officers of beating to death Arthur McDuffie, a black insurance salesman.
 Eighteen people die during the riots and more than $100 million are lost in property damage.
 Leaders from Concerned Seniors of Dade sponsor an organizing drive among African-American congregations throughout Miami, which eventually becomes People United to Lead the Struggle for Equality (PULSE) organization